 At the end of the podcast, I share something that brought me joy this week related to the episode.
 Given Kate’s focus on the joy of the outdoors, please check out the latest Fix Solutions Lab publication—The Joy Issue.
 Fix is a storytelling team at Grist, a nonprofit, independent media organization dedicated to telling stories of climate solutions and a just future.
 Fix was founded on a simple premise: promising solutions to the climate crisis exist — they just haven’t yet gained sufficient momentum to tip the scales.

 The Joy Issue has stories about using joy as a tool for climate change activism.
 It’s the perfect blend of so many things I love that create the foundation for my life and career—top-notching writing and storytelling, joy, curiosity, and protecting our beautiful planet.

-Kate McGormley is a higher education professional living in Indianapolis with her husband and two sons.
+About Kate: Kate McGormley is a higher education professional living in Indianapolis with her husband and two sons.
 Kate is a champion for mental health advocacy and kindness.
 She spent 2013 doing a kindness act each day with her young sons and blogging about it at KindnessMatters365.
 She spends most of her time with family and friends, but also loves serving on the board of her local Habitat for Humanity and occasionally pounding some nails.
 Her greatest obsession in life is her English Bulldog, Mack!